 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your chance of getting a bunion include:
+Bunions are more common in women than in men.
+Other factors that may increase your chance of getting a bunion include:

 You should seek medical attention if you have diabetes and you are having problems with your feet.

-The doctor will examine your foot and ask about your symptoms.
-An x-ray of your foot will be used to diagnose a bunion.
-It will also show the amount of damage.
+You will be asked about your symptoms and medical history.
+A foot exam will be done.
+An x-ray of your foot will be used to diagnose the bunion.
+It will also show the severity and amount of damage.

-The goals of treatment are to relieve pressure on the bunion and stop progression of the deformity.
+It is important to relieve pressure on the bunion to stop progression of the deformity.
+This may include:

 Surgery may be needed to relieve the pressure and repair the toe joint, if the other treatments fail.
 Surgical procedures include: